QwenLM/Qwen-VL/README.md

 - Considerable enhancement in recognizing, extracting, and analyzing **details of images**, especially for text-oriented tasks;
 - Support for **high-definition images** with resolutions above one million pixels and extreme aspect ratios;

-These two models not only significantly surpassing all previous best results from open-source LVLM models, but also perform on par with Gemini Ultra and GPT-4V in multiple text-image multimodal tasks.
+These two models not only significantly surpass all previous best results from open-source LVLM models, but also perform on par with Gemini Ultra and GPT-4V in multiple text-image multimodal tasks.

 Notably, Qwen-VL-Max outperforms both GPT-4V from OpenAI and Gemini from Google in tasks on Chinese question answering and Chinese text comprehension.
 This breakthrough underscores the model’s advanced capabilities and its potential to set new standards in the field of multimodal AI research and application.